ryanlundqvist/ryanlundqvist.github.io/_projects/2_project.md

 giscus_comments: true
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.
+Engaged with the SnakeCLEF 2024 event with a team of graduate researchers, using self-supervised vision transformers for snake identification.

-Check out the published paper in the CLEF 2024 Conference: https://doi.org/10.48550/arXiv.2407.06178 To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+**Check out the published paper in the CLEF 2024 Conference: [arXiv Paper Link](https://doi.org/10.48550/arXiv.2407.06178)** To give your project a background in the portfolio page, just add the img tag to the front matter like so:

     ---